noun (plural memoranda /-də/ or memorandums)

 - He and Paek on Saturday also signed a memorandum of understanding that will establish a regular consultation mechanism between their countries' foreign ministries.

 - 1.2 Law A document recording the terms of a contract or other legal details: articles of association must be signed by subscribers to the memorandumMore example sentences

 - This memorandum specified a lease term of one year with no provision for any option to renew.

 - Certainly the borrower will be liable for them since the information memorandum is its document, designed to be distributed to potential members of the syndicate.

 - No written contract had been executed between the two merging companies, only a four- or five-page memorandum recorded the basic terms, and that went unsigned.

 late Middle English: from Latin, literally 'something to be brought to mind', gerundive of memorare.
-The original use was as an adjective, placed at the head of a note of something to be remembered or of a record made for future reference.
+The original use was as an adjective, placed at the head of a note of a record made for future reference.